There aren’t many certainties in life, but this is one of them: You’re going to love Salted Caramel Cracker Bites!

 If you use regular table salt, you’ll just get a consistent salty note in every bite which can be too overpowering.

 Toss in a little cayenne pepper if you like it spicy.
-Or maybe try a dusting of cinnamon and sugar if you prefer sweet.

-How to make Salted Caramel (Toffee) Crackers
+How To Make Salted Caramel (Toffee) Crackers

 First, preheat your oven to 350 degrees.